Sometimes it’s hard to specify what makes a great candidate – it’s a lot easier to let you know what doesn’t

-By the time you’ve finished this article you will know for sure, which things to avoid when you are applying for a job.
-The following irritations come from a real life recruiter, who has a lot of experience with applicants – and has seen some pretty shocking things in his recruitment career.
+By the time you’ve finished this article you will know which things recruiters hate and that you should avoid doing when you are applying for a job.
+We’ve asked a real recruiter what they hate, since they have plenty of experience with applicants.
+During their time in the role they have seen some pretty shocking things in their recruitment career!

 So read carefully through this 5 things recruiters hate the most: